-The vehicle manufacturer shall complete the information document in accordance with the items listed in [Annex 8] and submit it to the approval authority.
+The vehicle manufacturer shall complete the information document in accordance with the items listed in Annex 8 and submit it to the responsible authority.

 - 5.8.
-Contracting parties may implement IUPR requirements set out in this UN GTR.
-In case Contracting Parties implement IUPR requirements, they may either implement the requirements of IUPRM of greater than or equal to 0.1 directly or after the implementation of IUPR demonstration set out in this UN GTR. - 5.9.
-Contracting parties may introduce the requirements of access to OBD information set out in this UN GTR. - 5.10.
-Contracting parties may introduce the requirements of Administrative provisions set out in Annex 8 of this UN GTR.
+Contracting Parties may implement IUPR requirements set out in this UN GTR.
+In case Contracting Parties implement IUPR requirements, they may either implement the requirements of IUPR_M of greater than or equal to 0.1 directly or after the implementation of IUPR demonstration set out in this UN GTR. - 5.9.
+Contracting Parties may introduce the requirements of access to OBD information set out in this UN GTR. - 5.10.
+Notwithstanding paragraph 5.7., Contracting Parties may choose not to introduce the requirements of Administrative provisions set out in Annex 8 of this UN GTR.